agingfixed/base_template/ReadMe.txt

   True		b.
 Managed state prior to submissions (state is finished to reflect
 		input data prior to submission

-  False 	c.
+  True	 	c.
 Setup slide animation in animation window (and any other
 		animations (mostly finished front end)

 False	5.
-Set up Node.js server system (a,b, and c)
+Set up Node.js server system (a, b and c)

   False		a.
-This is when I set up login dependencies like Set up multipage
-		capabilities with password login
+Display personal content (secrete unless login)

   False 	b.
-Display personal content (secrete unless login)

-  False 	c.
 Asynchronous demonstrations with simple API call that sends to front end

-False.
-6. Set up file system (d,e, and f) hooked up
+False	6.
+Set up file system (d,e, and f) hooked up

+False	7.
+Set up login dependencies like multipage capabilities and password login and
+	specific user content based on created user